Bard Hernia Mesh

 - Curling, folding, and buckling

-If you have undergone surgery to repair an abdominal hernia, were implanted with a Bard hernia mesh product, and have experienced any symptoms, including those above, please contact The Law Offices of Jeffrey S. Glassman for a free consultation.
+If you have undergone surgery to repair an abdominal hernia, were implanted with a Bard hernia mesh product, and have experienced any symptoms, including those above, please contact Jeffrey Glassman Injury Lawyers for a free consultation.
 Common damages one can receive compensation for include medical treatment costs, lost wages, and pain and suffering.
 While no result is guaranteed, each product liability case is unique and offers varying facts that our team of attorney has faced and overcome.
 Our team of experienced defective medical device attorneys will investigate and handle your case with care as we find the best path forward for you.